rustwasm/gloo/website/blog/2021-07-27-new-release.md

 ## Looking for contributors

-Gloo project is need of contributors.
+Gloo project is in need of contributors.
 I recently became maintainer of this project, and I'm trying to revive it.
 It would be really appreciated if you could contribute or raise awareness about the Gloo project.